 Biden and Netanyahu hold their first conversation in weeks.
 Trump recently called the Israeli leader

-WASHINGTON (AP) — President Joe Biden and Israeli Prime Minister Benjamin Netanyahu on Wednesday were holding their first call in seven weeks, a conversation that comes as Israel expands its ground incursion into Lebanon and considers how to respond to Iran’s recent ballistic missile attack.
+WASHINGTON (AP) — President Joe Biden and Israeli Prime Minister Benjamin Netanyahu on Wednesday held their first call in seven weeks, a conversation that comes as Israel expands its ground incursion into Lebanon and considers how to respond to Iran’s recent ballistic missile attack.

+Vice President Kamala Harris joined the call, according to the White House.
-Netanyahu’s office also confirmed that the prime minister had recently spoken with former President Donald Trump.

-Trump, a Republican who is the midst of a close White House race against Democratic Vice President Kamala Harris, called Netanyahu last week and “congratulated him on the intense and determined operations that Israel carried out against Hezbollah,” according to Netanyahu’s office.
+Netanyahu’s office, meantime, confirmed that the prime minister had recently spoken with former President Donald Trump.
+The Republican, who is the midst of a close White House race against Harris, called Netanyahu last week and “congratulated him on the intense and determined operations that Israel carried out against Hezbollah,” according to Netanyahu’s office.

+The Biden-Netanyahu conversation comes at a moment of Biden’s growing frustration with the prime minister and as the growing conflict in Middle East is adding a layer of complexity to the American election next month.

+Netanyahu has repeatedly looked past the Biden administration’s calls for cease-fires.
+They would at least temporary pause the fighting in Gaza, facilitate the release of some 100 hostages, who have been held by Hamas since the Oct.
+7, 2023, attack on Israel, and stem the growing conflict between the Israel and Hezbollah militants in Lebanon.

 Israel has been discussing how to respond to the Iranian missile barrage from Oct.
 1, which the United States helped to fend off.
 Biden last week said he would not support a retaliatory Israeli strike on sites related to Tehran’s nuclear program.

+Biden urged Israel to consider alternatives to hitting Iran’s oil sector.
+Such a strike could affect the global oil market and boost pump prices, developments that would not help Harris’ efforts to win over the shrinking number of undecided voters.

-Israel’s other choices range from a largely symbolic strike — similar to how Israel responded after Iran launched missiles and attack drones in April — to hitting oil facilities and other infrastructure.
+Netanyahu’s other choices range from a largely symbolic strike — similar to how Israel responded after Iran launched missiles and attack drones in April at Israel.

-Since the leaders’ last call, Israel has carried out a brazen sabotage and assassination campaign against Iran-backed Hezbollah in Lebanon, where the militant group has continued to fire missiles, rockets and drones at Israel.
+Since the leaders’ last call on Aug.
+21, Israel has carried out a brazen sabotage and assassination campaign against Iran-backed Hezbollah in Lebanon, where the militant group has continued to fire missiles, rockets and drones at Israel.

 Israel is now undertaking what it has described as limited ground operations across its northern border with Lebanon to dig out Hezbollah.
 Airstrikes killed the group’s leader, Hassan Nasrallah, and decimated its leadership.